rmkelley/rmkelley.github.io/saga.md

 ![Flow Accumulation Difference with Contrast](FA_diff_contrast.png)
 ![](FA_diff_contrast_legend.png)

-This is a closeup of the product of the step prior, allowing viewers to see how the flows are very similar and have many of the same movements, but at the ground level are often slightly different.
+This is a closeup of the product of the step prior, allowing viewers to see how the flows are very similar and have many of the same movements, but in reality, are often slightly different.

 ![Flow Accumulation Closeup](dif_closeup.PNG)